 - i.
 'Renewable on-site electricity consumption (LGC)' has the same meaning as in section 5.3.9.
 LGCs must be surrendered to contribute to the 'renewable electricity percentage' - ii.
-'Non-renewable on-site electricity consumption' refers to all other electricity consumption reported under the NGER scheme for NGER regulation 4.20(2)(a) ('electricity that was produced for use for the purposes of the operation of the facility').
+'Non-renewable on-site electricity consumption' refers to all other electricity consumption reported under the NGER scheme for NGER regulation $4.20(2)(a)^{43}$ ('electricity that was produced for use for the purposes of the operation of the facility'). - 6.1.2 A participant may include renewable electricity consumed on-site from systems lower than the NGER reporting threshold for their energy reporting, if it is reported under NGER or in the CERT reporting form.44

-27 The CER calculates the term in square brackets for each facility and sums these to determine total imports covered by the RET or jurisdictional renewable energy targets.
+40 The CER calculates the term in square brackets for each facility and sums these to determine total imports covered by the RET or jurisdictional renewable energy targets.